benbenz/katapult/notes.md

 6) lambda mode:
   - [ ] fat client setup lambda with requirements.txt
-  - [ ] fat client uploads cloudrun files >> this becomes the Lambda Maestro
+  - [ ] fat client uploads cloudsend files >> this becomes the Lambda Maestro
   - [ ] fat client uploads .sh script files to S3
   - [ ] switch to light client
   - [ ] light client will only upload config to S3